lushjia/Pangenome_complex_loci/README.md

 # Pangenome complex loci
-visualize and genotype structural variants in the human pangenome graphs (Figure 5 of [A draft human pangenome reference](https://doi.org/10.1038/s41586-023-05896-x))
+genotype and visualize structural variants in the human pangenome graphs (Figure 5 of [A draft human pangenome reference](https://doi.org/10.1038/s41586-023-05896-x))

 ## Visualize structures of complex loci using [bandage plot](https://github.com/rrwick/Bandage)
-- Select reference ranges of specific loci:
+- Select reference ranges of targeted loci:

-  The region we used for the loci is ~10kb upstream downstream to the start and end of the genes to ensure all bubbles at the gene region are included in the pangenome subgraph.
-Take RHD/RHCE loci as an example, positions of RHD, TMEM50A and RHCE genes in GRCh38 are:
+  For each locus, we defined a window extending ~10 kb upstream and downstream of the gene boundaries to ensure all gene related bubbles are captured in the pangenome subgraph.
+As an example for the RHD/RHCE locus, the GRCh38 positions of RHD, TMEM50A, and RHCE are:
   ```
   grch38#chr1	25272393	25330445	RHD
   grch38#chr1	25362249	25430192	RHCE